Naoru347/csci6561_hci_group_project/README.md

 - Primary Owner: J. M. Paiz
 - Contributor: D. Stanchevici

+## Rationale for Bootstrap Selection

+For the front-end framework of FOCUSWRITE, we chose Bootstrap over alternatives like Tailwind CSS based on several key factors related to usability, consistency, and ease of implementation.

+### Design Considerations & Implications

+- Ease of Learning and Implementation: Bootstrap provides a straightforward, well-documented framework with prebuilt components that significantly reduce development time.
+Unlike Tailwind CSS, which requires extensive customization and manual design decisions, Bootstrap allows us to implement features with minimal configuration, ensuring a shorter learning curve for our team (W3C, 2023).

+- Consistency in UI Design: Since our application relies on a structured tabbed navigation system, Bootstrap’s nav-tabs component ensures consistent visual design and interaction patterns across the interface (Nielsen, 1993).
+This guarantees a predictable and user-friendly experience, reducing cognitive load for users who need to navigate between different writing modes and assignment sections.

+- Built-in Accessibility & Responsiveness: Bootstrap adheres to accessibility standards (WCAG) and includes keyboard navigation, ARIA roles, and mobile-first responsiveness (Lidwell, Holden, & Butler, 2023).
+Given that our app will be used across different devices, Bootstrap’s responsive grid system ensures seamless adaptation to various screen sizes without additional configuration.

+- Prebuilt UI Components & Simplified Styling: Bootstrap offers a rich set of UI components, including buttons, modals, and form controls that align with our design needs.
+By leveraging these predefined styles, we ensure that our app maintains a professional and polished look without requiring extensive custom CSS (Sharp, Rogers, & Preece, 2019).

+- Tabbed Interface Implementation: One of the core features of our app is a tabbed workspace that allows users to toggle between different writing environments.
+Bootstrap’s nav-tabs component provides an out-of-the-box solution for managing tabbed content efficiently, reducing development complexity and ensuring a smooth user transition between writing modes (e.g., Undistracted Writing vs. Writing with Resources) (Bootstrap, n.d.).

+### Implications for User Experience

+- Improved Usability: Students can navigate tasks efficiently without excessive clicks or complex interactions.

+- Enhanced Learnability: Consistent UI patterns reduce the time needed to learn and adapt to the platform.

+- Visual Coherence: Predefined styles ensure a modern, professional look without requiring manual fine-tuning.

+- Reduced Development Overhead: Faster implementation allows the team to focus on core functionality rather than UI customization.

 ## Documentation Notes
 This section outlines early thoughts on what to include in final documentation to be submitted upon project submission.
 ### Documentation Reqs per Assignment Prompt